Peergos/Peergos/README.md

 4.0 Trust
  - New versions of the software will be delivered through Peergos itself.
 (Able to be turned off by the user if desired)
  - A user who trusts a public Peergos server (and the SSL Certificate authority chain) can use the web interface over TLS
- - A less trusting user can run a Peergos server on their own machine and use the web interface over localhost
+ - A less trusting user can run a Peergos server/rpoxy on their own machine and use the web interface over localhost
- - A more paranoid user can run a Peergos server on their own machine and use the CLI or the fuse binding
+ - A more paranoid user can run a Peergos server on their own machine and use the CLI or the fuse/webdav binding
  - Servers are trustless - your data and metadata cannot be exposed even if your server is compromised (assuming your client is not compromised)
  - IPFS itself is not trusted and all data stored or retrieved from it is self-certifying.
  - The data store (which may not be ipfs directly, but S3 compatible service for example) is also not trusted